 Popularized by the cult-classic Disney hit, Dalmatians are iconic for their spotted coats and outgoing personalities.
-Not only are they great with people, but also as loyal as they come.
-But, are Dalmatians smart?
-And how smart are they?
+They’re great with people and as loyal as they come.
+However, are these dogs really as smart as they’re portrayed in the movie?

-Yes, Dalmatians are very smart dogs.
+So, are Dalmatians smart?
+Yes, Dalmatians are smart dogs.
 They’re officially classed as an “above average intelligent” dog breed according to canine psychologist Stanley Coren.
 In fact, they’re the 62nd smartest dog breed out of 138 qualifying breeds for obedience/working intelligence.

 Though the 62nd place isn’t something to scoff at, we think Dalmatians are actually smarter than their rank.
 Let’s explore the different types of canine intelligence and what actually makes these dogs smart.